SS South Steyne

-The SS South Steyne is a former Manly ferry on Sydney Harbour.
+SS South Steyne is a former Manly ferry on Sydney Harbour.
 She was the world's largest steam-powered passenger ferry and operated on the service from 1938 to 1974.
 Restored in the 1980s, she served as a restaurant ship in Newcastle in the 1990s, and in 2000 was moved back to Sydney and open to the public at Darling Harbour.
 Since April 2016 she has been stored at Berrys Bay.
 She was added to the New South Wales State Heritage Register on 2 April 1999.

-The South Steyne was designed by Walter Leslie Dendy and John Ashcroft and built from 1937 to 1938 by Henry Robb Ltd. of Scotland.
+The South Steyne was designed by Walter Leslie Dendy and John Ashcroft and built from 1937 to 1938 by Henry Robb of Scotland.